jucian0/posts/observable-pattern.md

 });
 ```

-- I start selecting some HTML elements, like a button and text input.
+- Start by selecting some HTML elements, like a button and text input.
 - `firstText` and `secondText` are the observers that receive a certain text value and insert it into the text element using `innerText` resource.
-- In the next step I'm adding an event listener for input event type, this listener should be the `Observable.notify` method.
+- In the next step add an event listener for input event type, this listener should be the `Observable.notify` method.
 If some input event happens, the notify method will notify every observer.
-- I'm trying to make a dynamic subscription, for this reason, I use the click event to subscribe and unsubscribe on Observable.
+- To try and make a dynamic subscription, use the click event to subscribe and unsubscribe on Observable.
-- Finally, I'm subscribing and unsubscribing on Observable when I click on subscribe button or unsubscribe button.
+- Finally, we can subscribing and unsubscribing on Observable when I clicking on the subscribe or unsubscribe buttons.

-This is the end of my Observable pattern implementation, you can see the result in: [CodeSandbox](https://codesandbox.io/s/github/Jucian0/observer-pattern)
+This is the end of my Observable pattern implementation; you can see the result in: [CodeSandbox](https://codesandbox.io/s/github/Jucian0/observer-pattern)

 ## Conclusion

-Well, after all, we have an idea of how it works, and you may be figured out that some libraries use this pattern or something similar to implement their solution.
-Now think that every observer is a component and the notify is a kind of a dispatch, we can build a rudimentary state management, if you are interested how to do it you can read one of my posts [Implementing Redux Pattern](https://dev.to/jucian0/implementing-redux-pattern-1oj0).
+Now, we have an idea of how it works, and you may be figured out that some libraries use this pattern, or something similar, to implement their solution.
+Suppose that every observer is a component and the notify is a kind of a dispatch, we can build a rudimentary state management.
+Please read my post, [Implementing Redux Pattern](https://dev.to/jucian0/implementing-redux-pattern-1oj0), if you are interested in knowing how to do it.

-If you are interested to learn more about this topic you can try [RXJS](https://rxjs.dev/), this library turns the process effortless, and you can do many things with operators.
+For more information on this topic, you can try [RXJS](https://rxjs.dev/), this library makes the process effortless, and you can do many things with operators.

-Even you don't need to write this pattern in your projects, it's significant that you understand how it works because many libraries that we use it to implement their solutions.
+Even if you don't need this pattern in your projects, it's good to that you understand how it works because many libraries use it to implement their solutions.